tahir80/pic/README.md

 ```

 ## Requirement 3: Reporting
-Add django admin pages displaying the statistical report data.
+**Task**: Add django admin pages displaying the statistical report data.
 Focus on the convenience of the data representation, filtering, etc.
 ### Solution
 1. Please visit the admin pages for different reports:
     1. **Main report** http://127.0.0.1:8000/admin/pic/report/ (for combined report with filters and search)